how much should i spend on mortgage - tradeprofinances.com

 Once you have a clear understanding of your income and expenses, the next step is calculating your debt-to-income ratio (DTI).
 This crucial metric measures how much of your monthly income is spent on debt payments.

-Read More Discover the Power of What Is Mortgage Apr for Financial Success
+Read More Discover the Power of Who Has The Lowest Mortgage Rates for Financial Success

 **DTI = Total Monthly Debt Payments / Total Monthly Gross Income**